Enhancing the Order of the Milstein Scheme for Stochastic Partial Differential Equations with Commutative Noise: Proofs

 \subsection{Approximation of the derivative}

 It remains to show that the approximation of the derivative does not distort the convergence properties.
-In the proof we need the following lemma \begin{lma} Under assumptions (A1)-(A4) it holds for all $p\geq 2$, $M \in \mathbb{N}$,
+Therefore, we prove an estimate for the last term in~\eqref{ZZ} which shows that the rate of convergence obtained for the Milstein scheme is not influenced by the approximation of the derivative.